psusecurity/psusecurity.github.io/README.md

 2. How many program header entries does it have?
 3. What's the value of address 0xXXXXXXXX in the coredump?

-## Problem 2: Coredump with source code and binary (Non-corrupted coredump)
+## Challenge 6: Coredump with source code and binary (Non-corrupted coredump)

 Given Coredump with binary and Source code, try to catch the root cause;

-## Problem 3: Coredump with source code and binary (Corrupted coredump)
+## Challenge 7: Coredump with source code and binary (Corrupted coredump)

 Given Coredump with binary and Source code, try to catch the root cause;

-## Problem 4: Coredump with only binary (Corrupted coredump)
+## Challenge 8: Coredump with only binary (Corrupted coredump)

 Given Coredump with binary and Source code, try to catch the root cause;